jeff4/bionotes.github.io/_comp/vim.md

 ***

 ## 8/31/2024
-* Let's try to install neovim so i can take advantage of code completion etc for TypeScript, Vue, and React projects.
+* Let's install neovim so i can take advantage of code completion etc for TypeScript, Vue, and React projects.
 * Reran usual brew hygeine commands, see OneNote

 ## Some tutorials for today's setup